d-akara/eclipse-plugin-commander/README.md

 Current interfaces provided:
  * **Commander** - provides interface for selecting and executing all Eclipse commands.
  * **Finder** - provides interface for selecting and opening workspace resources.

+# Background
+## The problem
+* In a very large complex application such as Eclipse, your workflow can be significantly slowed due to the massive complexity of the application.
+* Eclipse environments can easily have well over 2000 commands which are executed through menus, hot keys, custom dialogs or buttons.
+* Remembering where are the locations of menus, views, buttons or attempting to assign so many actions to hot keys proves to be impractical to impossible.
+* Think time increases simply attempting to navigate and execute your intentions.
+* Quick Access is the Eclipse attempt to address these issues, but fails to be an optimal implementation of a solution.
+    * Modern fuzzy matching like sublime is not implemented requiring additional keystrokes
+    * Ranking is not optimal, partially due also to group sorting of actions by category which requires navigation further down the list
+    * Reuse of recent actions is not implemented in an intuitive way
+    * Not designed with fast keyboard interaction in mind

+## Goals
+* Provide fastest workflow possible in a complex application
+    * Interface should be faster than using mouse, menus, buttons, or even hot keys in most cases.
+    * Typing flow should never be interrupted.
+    * All actions should be possible without use of mouse.
+    * Common used actions should have quicker access.

+# Optimum Experience
+Once the working view is populated with commands that are used frequently, you should be able to experience the following benefits:

+1. **Relevant Information:** your working view presents you with only items which you actually use.
+This minimizes mental focus interuptions that subtly happen when presented with too much irrelevant visual information to consume.
+2. **Focus on Recent:** items are ordered in the working view by last use.
+Therefore to execute the last command again, simply launch the interface and press `enter`.
+The first item will already be selected, no other key strokes required.
+This feature can also be used in the `Finder` interface for navigating among recently viewed or opened files.
+3. **Fast Interface Launch:** this is dependent on how you configure your keybindings.
+The intent of the recommended key bindings is to provide an experience where you are not interupted in your typing flow to execute commands. `shift+enter` allows to launch the interface without moving your hands from natural typing position and immediately follow with typing into the input filter to select a command to execute.
+Also, it becomes very natural to re-execute the last command with a very fast sequence of `shift+enter enter` which can be executed fast enough that you may not even see the interface fully appear.
+4. **Fast Selections:** a combination of features allows for very fast selection and execution of commands.
+Since your working view is contstrained to only those items useful to you, your working view likely consists of dozens of items vs. thousands that are available in the application.
+You will therefore be able to select items with usually one or two keystrokes using first letter or acronym of a command.
+Equal weighted matches in the working view are also sorted by recent.
+So if you happen to have 5 different launch configurations, you can re-launch the last configuration simply by pressing `l` and `enter`.
+Additionaly, the interface has a `fast select` feature allowing you to execute any item in the list without scrolling, cursor down, or using the mouse.

+The Optimum Exerpience should look something like this: TBD (animated gif)

 # Installation
 ## Eclipse Marketplace